lilyayala/Auth0RulesProject/README.md

 # A guide to create an Application that creates a list of Rules that apply to Auth0 Applications

 Here is a guide that I've created for you.

 By following these steps, you should be able to access or create an Application with your Auth0 account.
 If the login is successful, the webpage dynamically generates a list of the applications in your account and the rules which apply to each application.
 The solution is protected by Auth0 authentication, and only available to a selected whitelist of users.

 You have a few options to get started:

-1. Create a brand new Auth0 application and start the guide from part 1
+1. Create a brand new Auth0 application and start this guide from part 1
-1. Download [This (https://github.com/lilyayala/Auth0RulesProject)] application and start the guide from part 2 (Skip part 1 & 3 NOTE: You'll need a Github account)
+1. Download [(https://github.com/lilyayala/Auth0RulesProject)] application and start the guide from part 2 (Skip part3)
+NOTE: You'll need a Github account
 1. Add the functions to create the list of rules per application to an existing application (follow part 2 and 3)

 ## PART 1: Create an Application